Chavesrcf/clinical-epidemiology-and-biostatistics/README.md

 **Topics Covered**
 - Beyond statistical significance: interpretation and reporting of p values and confidence intervals.
+- Relative and absolute measures of effect in clinical research.
 - Reporting descriptive statistics in clinical research

 **Reproducibility**